Abbey Cooper: 2012

 Cooper's 5th place at 2012 Olympic Trials 5000 meters and nearly clinching a spot on the Olympic team is one of the closest finishes in Olympic Trials distance races (less than 0.19 seconds between 3–4–5).
 In 2012, at 20 years of age her platform as a star in the NCAA created a national following.

 2014

 After graduating from Dartmouth in 2014, Cooper earned a sponsorship with New Balance based in Boston, Massachusetts.
-Abbey was coached by her college coach Mark Coogan under whom she was a 7-time NCAA champion from 2014-2018.
+Abbey was coached by her college coach Mark Coogan under whom she was a 7-time NCAA champion from 2014 to 2018.

 Cooper is ranked 19th in the world in the 5000 meters and 65th in the 10,000 meters in 2014.

 Cooper debuted as a New Balance athlete in October 2014 in the 24th Mayor's Cup presented by the Boston Athletic Association placing fourth behind winner Rachel Hannah of Canada and the Boston Athletic Association's Juliet Bottorff and Jen Rhines.